-Also sometimes called a work-cation, workoliday, woliday, a workation is exactly how it sounds—a blend of work and vacation.
+This year, a new word has been added to our popular vocabulary.
+Also sometimes called a work-cation, workoliday, even strangely constructed “woliday,” a workation is exactly how it sounds—a blend of work and vacation, or a working holiday.

 The workation trend

 To anyone with the option to work remotely, the benefits of taking a workation are hard to pass up.
 Until 2019, the image of working on a laptop with an scenic background view was almost exclusively associated with a digital nomad lifestyle.
 But, after navigating lockdowns and company-wide rush-transitions to remote work in 2020, now a large portion of businesses have integrated the option for remote work into their official policies.

 Some big-name companies like Twitter, Amazon, and Facebook have even made permanent adjustments to include a remote work approach for the majority of their employees.

 Working from a holiday destination isn’t just about the glistening sea sparkling through your window as you check your inbox in the morning (well, okay, it kind of is).
 Gorgeous views aside, both you and your work can benefit significantly from a workation.

 7 reasons to turn your remote work setup into a workation